grafana/grafana/docs/sources/image-rendering/_index.md

 While an image is being rendered, the PNG image is temporarily written to the file system.
 When the image is rendered, the PNG image is temporarily written to the `png` folder in the Grafana `data` folder.

 A background job runs every 10 minutes and removes temporary images.
-You can configure how long an image should be stored before being removed by configuring the [temp-data-lifetime]({{< relref "../administration/configuration/#temp-data-lifetime" >}}) setting.
+You can configure how long an image should be stored before being removed by configuring the [temp_data_lifetime]({{< relref "../administration/configuration/#temp_data_lifetime" >}}) setting.

 You can also render a PNG by clicking the dropdown arrow next to a panel title, then clicking **Share > Direct link rendered image**.